Kakuni: History

-The Okinawan regional variation is called Rafute.

 Preparation

 Kakuni is made of thick cubes of pork belly simmered in dashi, soy sauce, mirin, sugar, and sake.
 By cooking it for a long time over a low temperature the collagen breaks-down into gelatin keeping the meat moist while becoming extremely tender allowing it to be consumed with chopsticks easily.
 The dish is often served with scallions, daikon and karashi.